zerospiel/docs/docs/admin/clusters/cluster-ipam.md

 ```

 > ⚠️ The `cluster` field in `ClusterIPAMClaim` is immutable.
-> 💡 The `clusterDeploymentRef` field links the claim to a specific `ClusterDeployment`, ensuring IPs are reserved before provisioning begins.
+> 💡 The `cluster` field links the claim to a specific `ClusterDeployment`, ensuring IPs are reserved before provisioning begins.

 ### Apply the `ClusterIPAMClaim`